samanthaahannah/mastermind/README.md

 ### Ruby2D

-After you've installed Ruby, and the extra packages if you're using Linux, make sure you're in the root directory and install the gems with `bundle install`.
-This should install the Ruby2D and Colorize gems.
+After you've installed Ruby, and the extra packages if you're using Linux, make sure you're in the root directory and install with `bundle install`.
+This should install the Ruby2D gem

 ### Running